Acren/AutoSettings-Docs/docs/settings.md

 - **Auto Apply** - If true, the setting will automatically apply and call the console variable with the new value when the user changes the selection.
 If false, will need to be done manually with the Apply function.

 - **Auto Save** - If checked, the setting will automatically update the config with the new value when the user changes the selection.
 If false, will need to be done manually with the Save or Cancel functions.
-Saved settings are stored in the **Settings.ini** config file.
+Saved settings are stored in `<Project or package>\Saved\Config\<Platform>\Settings.ini` in the `[Settings]` section.

 # Select Controls